 It checks that the audience claim in the the client credentials assertion matches its own type.

 It verifies that the NF instance ID in the client credentials assertion matches the NF instance ID in the public key certificate used for signing the assertion.

+If service request verification is part of CCA, it verifies that the data included in this field is matching the service request received together with the CCA.
+The receiver shall also verify that the headers in the protected header list are not modified.

 ************END OF CHANGES